neponn/ring-tile-card/docs/advanced.md

 * The top level element is `ring-tile`
 * Ring elements live in a shadow-root inside `rt-ring-svg`
   * To access ring elements, use `rt-ring-svg $: |` before selecting the targeted elements (like in the example above)
-* Icons are rendered as HTML, top level `ha-state-icon` (a Home Assistant component, which actually renders the icon as SVG in the end)
-* All other elements are rendered as SVG, split into three groups, with class names assigned as follows:
+* All elements are rendered as SVG, split into three groups, with class names assigned as follows:
   * `elements`: these are the `top` / `middle` / `bottom` elements
   * `ring`: the ring itself, plus an optional `scale` group, containing:
     * `ticks` and `labels` groups